wopfel/monitoring-plugins/README.md

 ## check_delock

 Checks if the power state of a Delock Tasmota adapter is on.
+I'm using this script to check a Delock model 11827.

 Example output having the power state on, and off: